smithara/MagGeo/README.md

 ### 4. Install the dependencies -- this shouldn't take more than a minute.

-Now we are going to use Poetry to get all the libraries/dependecnies MagGeo needs.
+Now we are going to use Poetry to get all the dependecnies MagGeo needs.
 Run  the following command.

 ```
 poetry install